 The first question was designed to gauge the employee's general knowledge of incentive programs offered by MDT.
 Approximately 35% of bus operators and 36% of maintenance personnel indicated that they were indeed aware of current incentive programs at MDT.
-Of those who acknowledged being aware, only 15% of operators and about 20% of maintenance staff reported general participation in MDT's incentives.
+Of those who claimed to be aware, only 15% of operators and about 20% of maintenance staff reported general participation in MDT's incentives.
 Roughly 10% of each group said they weren't sure whether or not they participated.
-Later in this chapter, advanced statistical methods will be used to examine this result more thoroughly.
+Later in this chapter, advanced statistical methods are used to examine this result more thoroughly.

 The remaining 13 questions in this section asked employees about their awareness of specific benefits and incentives offered by MDT.
 Bus operators and maintenance personnel were both most aware of free rail and bus transportation available to them from MDT, followed by the annual bus roadeo.
-Employee groups also shared the incentives for which they had the least level of awareness: the Heroic Acts program and the discounted computer purchase program.
+Employee groups also shared the incentives that they were least aware of: the Heroic Acts program and the discounted computer purchase program.
 Only 4% of operators and 9% of maintenance personnel knew that they were able to purchase a personal computer under Miami-Dade's county purchasing contract.

 Table 4.4.
-Survey Results: Employee Awareness of Current Incentives & Benefits at MDT Bus Operators Maintenance Staff
+Survey Results: Employee Awareness of Current Incentives & Benefits at MDT

+Bus Operators

+Maintenance Staff